 This Yard Force model is a good pick for frequent yard work and commercial lawn maintenance.
 The 120-volt model can handle the roughest mowing situations, and it comes with an innovative feature that only a few cordless mowers have: Two battery slots that allow you to connect dual batteries at the same time and switch from one to the other when one starts running low on juice.
 Several self-propelled options are available, and this is another mower with sensors that can increase blade speeds when necessary.

-The whole package may provide too much power and features for smaller yards, but the YF120VRX thrives when tackling bigger jobs.
+The whole package may provide too much power and features for smaller yards, but thethrives when tackling bigger jobs.

 - The best Roomba robots for 2020